Perkiomenville, Pennsylvania

-Perkiomenville is an unincorporated community that is located in Montgomery County, Pennsylvania, United States.
+Perkiomenville is an unincorporated community that is located in the north-west section of Montgomery County, Pennsylvania, United States.

 History

 The community takes its name from nearby Perkiomen Creek.

 Geography

-Situated in the Philadelphia-Camden-Wilmington metro area of the Northeastern United States, this community is part of the Eastern Standard time zone and is located on both sides of the Perkiomen Creek, which separates Marlborough Township and Upper Frederick Township.
+Situated in the Philadelphia metropolitan area of the Northeastern United States, this community's boundary follows it's postal delivery area.
+Perkiomenville straddles both sides of the Perkiomen Creek, which separates Marlborough Township and Upper Frederick Township.
+The community is bordered by Green Lane, PA to the north and Zieglerville, PA to the south along Route 29.
+This community is part of the Eastern Standard time zone.

-Route 29 runs north-to-south through the village.